Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 Causes of the high token velocity is that the prices are not expressed on the currency.

 To understand token velocity we must distinguish the value capture stage from the value delivery stage.
-In the value delivery stage, the Cryptocommodity will make use t=of the stabilization mechanism to become and stablecoin.
+In the value delivery stage, the CryptoCommodity will make use t=of the stabilization mechanism to become and stablecoin.
 This shoud, provide guarantees to holders to keep the currency on their wallets.

 ##### 5.2.1.
 Token Velocity during Value Capture